-Specifies the protocol, as a String, for establishing connections and automatically loads the appropriate driver.
-Protocol is the part of the database connection URL syntax appropriate for your environment, including the JDBC protocol and the protocol specific to Derby.
-For further information about the Derby database connection URL, see the Derby Developer's Guide.
+The protocol specified by the String is the part of the database connection URL syntax appropriate for your environment, including the JDBC protocol and the protocol specific to Derby.
+For further information about the Derby database connection URLs, see Database connection URLs.
 Only Derby protocols are supported.
 Those protocols are listed in ij.protocol property.